omrilotan/do/.github/ISSUE_TEMPLATE/activity.md

 assignees: omrilotan
 ---

 I've been doing this with my kid and we've had lots of fun 🤪!
-Why don't you add it to doowat 🤩?
+Why don't you add it to גם 🤩?

 > I try to add activities that are short, easy, entertaining, and require little to no preparation.